 AARP vs AAA: discounts

-AARP offers a number of benefits and discounts exclusively for its member base of seniors.
-AAA also caters to its members with many discounts and benefits that go beyond car insurance including a strong focus on assisting members with travel plans and reservations.
+AARP offers several benefits and discounts exclusively for its senior member base.
+AAA also caters to its members with many discounts and benefits that go beyond car insurance, including a strong focus on assisting members with travel plans and reservations.
 Both companies provide numerous options for improving policy affordability with discounts.

-- Vehicle discounts: This is for safety features such as anti-lock brakes or more than one airbag; efficiency and environmental improvements with hybrid or electric cars.
+- Vehicle discounts: The company offers savings for safety features such as anti-lock brakes or more than one air bag; efficiency and environmental improvements with hybrid or electric cars.